| The resins used vary. The earliest resins used, back in the 1960s,

 a GRP moulding.
 More often they are found underwater, often partially

-a light along the hull surface can help, as can wetting areas of
+on a hull, shining a light along the hull surface can help, as can

 of Boat hull blistering".
 This 1987 study was carried out